 We have made a commitment to ensure that our curriculum is representative and inclusive of all.
 We have rigorously analysed existing units of work to assess whether they are rich in content, representative and relevant.
 Changes have been made to our English curriculum as well as our foundation subjects to ensure that the curriculum we are delivering meets these expectations.
 We continue to analyse and assess the impact and value of these changes and welcome feedback from our school community.

 The foundation subjects are an exciting part of our curriculum that allow us to deliver a broad and balanced curriculum, which is rich, relevant and representative.
-Geography, History, Art, Science, RE, Music, PSHE, French, PE, Design & Technology and Computing are based on the National Curriculum.
+Geography, History, Art, RE, Music, PSHE, French, PE, Design & Technology and Computing are based on the National Curriculum.
 Each subject leader is an expert in their field and passionate about the subject which they lead.
 This has allowed us to maintain a creative and engaging approach to these subjects whilst ensuring rigour and high standards.
 For more information about our foundation subjects, please visit the individual subject pages.

 How we adapt the curriculum and learning environment for children with Special Educational Needs and/or disabilities (SEND)